denten-books/plain-text/3-chapter.md

 contains such things as justification, indentation, and spacing.
 These "primitive requests" can be combined to describe more complex "structures of the printed text."
-The creators of *QED*, another influential early text editor (created for SDS-930 time sharing system at Berkley) similarly encourage the user "to think in terms of structure" of the text.
+The creators of *QED*, another influential early text editor (created for SDS-930 time sharing system at Berkeley) similarly encourage the user "to think in terms of structure" of the text.
 Both *QED* and *EDIT* begin to separate content and formatting for later re-combination and imprinting onto an external storage media.
 Kaiman explains that "the user types the document